tonipolanec/LearnLang/README.md

 # LearnLang
-Application for school project in which you can learn languages.
+App for school project in which you can learn languages.

+*Still in work*